theognis1002/quote-of-the-day/README.md

 - `make destroy` - Stop containers and remove volumes
 - `make rebuild` - Rebuild all containers
 - `make nuke` - Complete cleanup of all Docker resources
+- `make clear-cache` - Clear the quote cache to force a new quote generation

 ## API Endpoints